Port Adelaide railway station

-Port Adelaide station is a railway station located on the Outer Harbor line.
+Port Adelaide railway station is a commuter railway station located on the Outer Harbor line.
+It serves the port-side region of Port Adelaide.
+It originally opened as Commercial Road, the current name of Port Adelaide was given in 1981.
 Situated in the north-western Adelaide suburb of Alberton, it is 11.7 kilometres from Adelaide station.

 History

 The line from Adelaide to Port Adelaide was the second railway in South Australia (after the Goolwa-Port Elliot railway began in 1854) and opened in 1856.
 The original line from Adelaide ran directly to Port Dock station, the site now occupied by the National Railway Museum.
 Various lines then continued through the Port Adelaide's streets to the wharves and, from 1878, along St Vincent Street to the seaside town of Semaphore.

 Congestion at Port Dock railway station and the delays involved in operating trains along busy streets in the centre of the Port resulted in construction of a viaduct and a new bridge across the Port River in 1916.
 This diverted through trains to Semaphore and Outer Harbor via a new station named Commercial Road, the current station.
 Port Adelaide Commercial Road was quite a substantial building, with long platforms, an overall roof and a signal cabin.
 This quickly took over from Port Dock as the town's principal railway station.

 As rail traffic decreased through the 1960s and 70s, facilities at Commercial Road station were gradually reduced.
 In the early 1970s the roof was removed, platforms shortened and the street level station buildings reconstructed.
 The ticket office closed in January 1979 and the station has been unstaffed since then.
 With the closure of Port Dock station in 1981, Commercial Road station was subsequently renamed Port Adelaide.
 In November 2009, the station and viaduct closed for refurbishment, reopening on 9 May 2010.
 Currently, Port Adelaide station's two elevated platforms are on a viaduct that carries the railway across Commercial Road.
 The station is unstaffed and has no buildings or other facilities except basic passenger shelters on each platform.